 Preceptors acknowledge that extenuating circumstances occasionally occur that prevent attendance during rotation.
-At the discretion of the preceptor, an excused absence during one rotation period will be allowed as long as the objectives of the rotation are met.
-Any unexcused absence during the course of a rotation must be made up in a way that meets with the preceptor's approval.
-Failure to make up missed work will result in an Incomplete grade for the rotation.
+At the discretion of the preceptor, an excused absence during one rotation period will be allowed if the objectives of the rotation are met.
+Any unexcused absence during a rotation must be made up in a way that meets with the preceptor's approval.
+Failure to make up for missed work will result in an Incomplete grade for the rotation.